Oh, please, please laugh at this title. Please!

 And enjoy the buffet.

 The world’s truly oldest profession, fasting, is making the news lately.
 Exciting evidence suggests that periodic fasting carries a number of health benefits.

 (Check out the free e-book Experiments with Intermittent Fasting from John Berardi, to which I humbly contributed my own perspective.
 Note that there are significant sex differences in the application of fasting, namely that it seems to have more beneficial effects for men.
 Fasting is not a magic cure-all, just a set of interesting possibilities in the right hands, for the right reasons.)

-Leaving aside the current state of the research, let’s accept for now the premise that fasting does, in fact, have significant health benefits.
+Leaving aside the current state of the research and the differing effects for men and women, let’s accept for now the premise that fasting could, in fact, have significant health benefits.

 PPAR is an acronym for peroxisome proliferator-activated receptor.
 The ƴ, or “gamma”, is one of three known subtypes.
 PPARs are nuclear receptor proteins, which means basically that they’re proteins that are active within a cell, and their job is to regulate the expression of genes.

 Side note: PPARs are one of the reasons that your genetic “blueprint” is not your destiny.
 Genes are not an unbreakable plan for an inevitable march towards doom or elite performance; they’re simply a set of instructions that may or may not get executed, depending on other factors.